Alcohol Recovery: A Perspective - Part I: Introduction

 Good.
 You’re still here.
 The economy will have to wait.
 So let’s take a look at alcohol recovery and how Narconon’s program treats the matter just a bit differently from other rehab programs.

 According to the Centers For Disease Control, the percentage of adults (18 years old and older) who are current regular drinkers (at least 12 drinks in the past year) is 52%.
-The percentage of adults who are current infrequent drinkers (meaning 1 – 11 drinks in the past year) is 13% (Source: CDC – http://www.cdc.gov/nchs/fastats/alcohol.htm).
+The percentage of adults who are current infrequent drinkers (meaning 1 – 11 drinks in the past year) is 13%.
 The total percentage of American adults who use alcohol to a greater or lesser extent is 65%!!
 Is it any wonder why supermarkets devote a significant amount of floor space to alcoholic beverages and related items?
-And there, dear reader, is the first part of the problem.
+And there, dear reader is the first part of the problem.
 Alcohol, unlike other drugs, is socially acceptable and legally available.
 No doctor needed.
 No prescription needed.
-Just present an ID (real or fake) showing that the purchaser is of legal age, and whoopdeedoo!!
-Party time!!!
+Just present an ID (real or fake) showing that the purchaser is of legal age and it’s party time!

 Alcohol recovery, true alcohol recovery, contains several phases.
 Each phase has its own set of steps.
 But (and here is the major point) no individual step, no matter how completely and properly done, cures the alcoholic of his addiction.
 It is the completion of each step, in proper sequence, which gives the alcoholic the greatest chance for complete, and lasting recovery.